schlich/loomio_help/content/blog_links/case_studies/index.md

 ---
 title: Case studies & User Stories
+description: Stories from people using Loomio for everything from company governance, citizen engagement, event management, to grassroots political organising.
 menu:
   main:
     name: Studies & Stories
     parent: from_our_blog
 ---

-Stories from people using Loomio for everything from company governance, citizen engagement, event management, to grassroots political organising.

 ## Businesses & Co-ops